 Data on foreign expenses comes from Part I, Line 3C, Column F of Schedule F. On Schedule F, titled “Statement of Activities Outside of the United States,” nonprofits are required to report expenses related to three types of activities: the organization’s own international operations, grants and assistance to foreign organizations and governments, and grants and assistance to foreign individuals.
 Then, across Parts I, II, and III of Schedule F, organizations provide accompanying information related to each activity.
 Relevant details include region, total expenditures, and a description of the activity or grant purpose.
-Schedule F, then, includes the total amount spent internationally within the tax period, but also the number of specific grants and then insightful information on where these funds are going and how they are being spent.
+Schedule F, then, includes the total amount spent internationally within the tax period, but also the number of specific grants awarded as well as more information on where these funds are going and how they are being spent.

 To calculate our first dependent variable, we divide these foreign expenses by total expenses from the current year – found on Line 18, Part I of the base form.
 Our second dependent variable is the raw total logged due to the skewed distribution.
-All financial variables are converted to real 2013 USD.
+All financial variables are converted to real 2012 USD.